evpl/xteps/README.md

 ```

 This steps will be reported with name "Step with context = 111 and previous context = value".

+You can also use utility methods for Allure and Qase - `AllureStepUtils` and `QaseStepUtils`.
+It allows you to change
+the step name and other step attributes at runtime.

 ## Java 8 unreported exception bug